 - Explicitly teaching routines

 - The use of social stories

 - Ensuring consistency of approach and routine for all staff member

 - Our behaviour curriculum

-- Modelled routines - Widgits outlining routine
+- Modelled routines

+- Widgits outlining routine (visual timetable)

+- Now and next cards

 Staff also consider how they support learners to adapt to changes to routines and how they prepare them for changes, as this is an important life skill.
 Changes to routines are shared, wherever possible, in advance and using Widgits to allow our pupils to learn that changes can be managed in a positive manner.